The TransAdvocate recently featured a piece by Radical Women. The group touched on many radical positions on gender and the transgender experience.

 Just two examples: Ithaca Health Alliance is a nonprofit member-owned health security system that has been in existence since 1997.
 It provides financial assistance for emergency medical and dental needs; Cooperative Home Care Associates is an employee-owned coop in NYC with jobs for more than 500 African American and Latina women, many of whom were previously on welfare.
 Following such models may be a way for trans people to help themselves rather than depending on unreliable charity from the government.
 The motto of the mutual aid community is Solidarity Not Charity.
 That seems to us to be the best way to go.

-Various types of feminism responds to trans people and issues affecting the trans community in different ways.
+Various types of feminism respond to trans people and issues affecting the trans community in different ways.
 By far, the most vitriolic is a subset of Radical Feminism known as Trans Exclusionary Radical Feminism (TERF).
 Some of the ideas they propagate include:

 - Gender doesn’t exist, therefore transgender people should not exist: Janice Raymond submitted a plan to both the Carter and Reagan administration to implement a national program of forced reparative therapy for all trans people coupled with administrative restrictions to trans health care.
 Her plan was carried out by ‘family values’ lawmakers.